nixworks/public/news/2012/02/26/README.md

 ##### Cairo
 ### [A trial begins in Cairo of 16 Americans and 27 others linked to an Egyptian government crackdown on non-government organizations which has created tension between the United States and Egypt. ](/news/2012/02/26/a-trial-begins-in-cairo-of-16-americans-and-27-others-linked-to-an-egyptian-government-crackdown-on-non-government-organizations-which-has-c.md)
-_Context: non-government organizations, Government of Egypt, United States, Cairo, Egypt, American_
+_Context: United States, Government of Egypt, Egypt, Cairo, non-government organizations, American_

 ##### Italian marines
 ### [Two members of the Italian Marines accused of killing two Indian fishermen will be prosecuted under Indian law. ](/news/2012/02/26/two-members-of-the-italian-marines-accused-of-killing-two-indian-fishermen-will-be-prosecuted-under-indian-law.md)
-_Context: Law of India, India, Italian marines_
+_Context: Law of India, Italian marines, India_

 ##### China
 ### [Thousands of Chinese postings inundate U.S. president Barack Obama's Google+ page after restrictions are lifted in China. ](/news/2012/02/26/thousands-of-chinese-postings-inundate-u-s-president-barack-obama-s-google-page-after-restrictions-are-lifted-in-china.md)